 It's Time for Bigger Career Goals

-And we're ready with 90 future-focused graduate programs, research opportunities in all disciplines, and individualized experiential learning.
-We'll make sure you gain the professional confidence, impressive experience, and powerful networks you need to get a running start on a meaningful career.
+And we're ready with 110 graduate and certificate programs, research opportunities in all disciplines, and individualized experiential learning.
+We'll make sure you gain the professional confidence, impressive experience and powerful networks you need to help take your career to the next level.

 Nearly 3,500 graduate students from across the country and around the world are advancing their graduate education at Duquesne.
 Duquesne enjoys a rich tradition of academic excellence and strong career outcomes for our students.
 In fact, Duquesne is recognized as a top tier university by US News & World Report, is one of only seven U.S. Catholic universities with high research activity and is no.16 among the nation's top small doctoral research universities.
 Learn more about our rankings and recognition.